 “We, of course, monitor that through the IAAF so that work is ongoing.”

-Kenya are one of athletics’ global powerhouses, with the African country particularly renowned for distance running.
+Kenya is one of the athletic global powerhouses, with the African country particularly renowned for distance running.

 They topped the medals table at the IAAF World Championships in Beijing last year, winning seven golds in a total of 16.